All Girls Welcome

 A: Only on weekend programs, the day camp and overnight camp programs are just for girls.
 We have highly trained staff to lead them in their camp experience.

 Even though Troop weekends have traditionally been for Troops, this is a great time for caregivers to take their daughter to camp and experience it together.
-Outdoor Extravaganza and the weekend programs at Nawakwa and Sacajawea are all great options if a parent wants to attend camp with their daughter/child.
+Outdoor Extravaganza at Birch Trails, Nawakwa and Sacajawea and Troop Camp programs at Camp Winnecomac are all great options if a parent wants to attend camp with their daughter/child.
 Please note: All adults who attend camp must be registered adult Girl Scout members with a complete background check on file.
 Adults who do not register and go through the background check process will not be able to attend camp.

 Your child will be both safe and cared for at camp.
-We know that in today’s world parents depend on being in contact with their children in an instant via smart phones.
-Sometimes it is difficult to remember a time when knowing what children were doing minute to minute was not a guarantee!
+We know that in today’s world parents depend on being in contact with their children in an instant via smartphones.
+Sometimes it is difficult to remember a time when knowing what children were doing minute to the minute was not a guarantee!
 But we’re here to remind you that it is healthy.
 And normal.
 And necessary.
-In order to experience the full benefits of camp, campers are not permitted to have cell phones or devices which keep them plugged in and connected to their responsibilities at home.
+In order to experience the full benefits of camp, campers are not permitted to have cell phones, smartwatches, or devices that keep them plugged in and connected to their responsibilities at home.
 We believe, and research supports, that time away from screens and free from the expectation of connection to anything but the green space in front of them renews the soul.
 Girls will connect with nature, each other, and most importantly their inner selves as they learn new skills and tackle new challenges with the caring support of counselors in a safe and nurturing environment.
+Girls have also lost many smartwatches in our lakes and on-field trips-please do not send these with to camp.

 If campers do bring electronic items to camp, the Camp Director will take it and put it in a ziplock bag with their name on it and keep it safe and return it at the end of the week.